mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_plan.md

 ```
   -c, --component stringArray
   -f, --file string             YAML file to parse. (default "main.yml")
+      --force                   Force the plan to run even if the components are considered up to date
   -h, --help                    help for plan
       --ignore-version          Skip MACH composer version check
       --lock                    Acquire a lock on the state file before running terraform plan (default true)